I think it’s fair to say that recent years were not what any of us were expecting…

 If you are someone that has always longed to work from home, or to have their partener home a bit more or anything to that effect and have always been told “it’s just not possible.”

-Well, I think 2020 showed us that working from home is a lot more possible for the majority of us than people were letting on…
+Well, nowadays working from home is a lot more possible for the majority of us than people were letting on…

-So if you know that working from home would help with your mental health (like my anxiety used to be awful, awful, awful when I worked in an office) then definitely don’t forget that 2020 taught us we have that extra flexibility and still get our jobs done!
+So if you know that working from home would help with your mental health (like my anxiety used to be awful, awful, awful when I worked in an office) then definitely don’t forget that extra flexibility and still get our jobs done!

 14 – People come before economies, efficiency and stuff like that.